Searching and Evaluating EC Schemas

 Not all data objects have time to finish EC.
 They may be too short-lived, quickly deleted or got rewritten.
 The overall EC percentage relates to data scheduling and how much bandwidth available to use set aside from higher priority user traffic.

-A common knowledge, Reed-Solomon code MDS (i.e. plain M+N EC schema) already achieves the best recoverability given the same stoarge overhead level.
+A common knowledge, Reed-Solomon code MDS (i.e. plain M+N EC schema) already achieves the best recoverability given the same storage overhead level.
 But in actual design, we usually trade off and combine into more various needs.

 Create an Issue or comment below